Cognigy/Documentation/docs/en/docs/ai/nodes/other-nodes/set-translation.md

 ## Settings

-The configuration options and their functions are listed below.

 | Parameter                                  | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                       |
 |--------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Translation Enabled                        | Whether translation is activated in the Endpoint or not.<br/>Can be enabled using the slide bar.                                                                                                                                                                                                                                                                                                                                                                                                  |